-The scores for each Feature are then combined using the weightings set out in the table in the Executive Summary to determine an Overall Value for Money rating.
-The weightings used are based on the GAAs views of the relative importance to the policyholders of each Feature.
-The weightings are tilted towards the Features and sub-features which have been identified in the regulations relevant to forming this assessment of value.
+The scores for each feature are then combined using the weightings set out in the table in the Executive Summary to determine an Overall Value for Money rating.
+The weightings used are based on the GAA's views of the relative importance to the policyholders of each feature.
+The weightings are tilted towards the features which have been identified in the regulations relevant to forming this assessment of value.
 Where possible, the GAA has taken into account the likely needs and expectations of this group of policyholders, based on the information made available by the Firm.

-In the sections on the following pages, we have described the Firm's approach to delivering each of the Features, and the rating the GAA has awarded, together with any areas for improvement we have identified.
+In the sections on the following pages, we have described the Firm's approach to delivering each of the features, and the rating the GAA has awarded, together with any areas for improvement we have identified.